ceciliacarbone/Shakespeare-Word-Frequency-In-Shiny/README.md

 ## How to re-create the application
-1. Download the Shakespeare folder
+1. Download the Data folder
 2. Open the R Project
 3. Run the application